Image Amodal Completion: A Survey: TAXONOMY of PROBLEMS

 \textbf{Semantics-aware distance maps}, which describe the visibility of different areas of an object, can also be used to represent an amodal segmentation result.
 A two-stage CNN-based architecture is proposed in \citep{zhang2019learning} to provide semantics-aware distance maps for all objects in a single image, where amodal bounding box proposals are utilised in an ROI-Align layer \citep{he2017mask} to capture instance-level and global-level feature maps for each instance.

 \textbf{Amodal semantic segmentation maps} reveal information about the background in addition to considering the objects in the image.
 Following the idea of grouping different objects in \citep{purkait2019seeing}, such as static and traffic objects, pixels of different semantic classes in an image are grouped for the semantic segmentation task \citep{breitenstein2022amodal}.
 Also, one channel is used to indicate whether the pixel is visible or occluded.
 While amodal semantic segmentation provides more background information, it does not distinguish between instances of the same semantic class.
 As a result, amodal semantic segmentation does not provide occlusion relations between different instances of the same semantic class.
 To simultaneously produce the pixel-level semantic segmentation map and the instance-level amodal instance segmentation mask, an amodal panoptic segmentation network, APSNet, is proposed in \citep{Mohan_2022_CVPR}.
 By dividing the components in an image into the "stuff" class (amorphous or uncountable) and the "thing" class (countable), the amodal panoptic segmentation task attempts to predict both pixel-level semantic segmentation maps for the "stuff" class, and amodal instance segmentation masks for the "thing" class.
 To achieve simultaneous predictions, the APSNet employs parallel semantic and amodal instance segmentation heads prior to final fusion.
 However, for the "stuff" class, the APSNet only provides the traditional semantic segmentation map of the visible part, not the amodal semantic segmentation map with the insights of the invisible part.
+In addition, APSNet may fail in the case of heavy occlusion, as the prediction relies on the features from the visible area.
+As a countermeasure against heavy occlusion, an amodal mask refiner that embeds non-occluded objects' features to complement the amodal features is proposed in PAPS \citep{mohan2022perceiving}.
+This amodal mask refiner can be incorporated into other amodal segmentation methods, such as ASN \citep{qi2019amodal} and APSNet \citep{Mohan_2022_CVPR}.